Best 55-inch TVs Buying Guide: Welcome to What Hi-Fi?'s guide to the best 55-inch 4K TVs you can buy in 2021.

 Read the full Sony KD-55A8 review

-It may look fairly familiar, a little bit chunkier than last year's models now that all the connections are inside rather than in a separate One Connect box, but there have been plenty of upgrades.
+It may look fairly familiar, a little bit chunkier than 2019's models, but there have been plenty of upgrades.
 The four HDMI inputs support the key features of HDMI 2.1, such as eARC and HFR, while 4K HDR streaming is available via Netflix, Amazon Prime Video, Disney+ and Apple TV+.
 In fact, the app support is superb, with pretty much every video and music streaming site you can think of on offer here.
 If there is a gap in the feature set, it's Dolby Vision.

 A simple TV to set-up when it comes to getting the best possible picture, the Q80T ultimately delivers a brilliantly dynamic image with deep black levels, excellent contrast and neutral but vibrant colours.
 The colour balance remains a strength, no matter the material you're watching, while motion is handled confidently and smoothly throughout our testing.
 And while we'd recommend adding a soundbar or some speakers, Samsung's Object Tracking Sound technology provides open, engaging audio.

 Read the full Samsung QE55Q80T review